SaviourMadeit/Blood_Alcohol_Breathalyzer/README.md

 the user's condition based on preset alcohol level thresholds.

 The system employs a set of LED indicators in various colors, each denoting a specific alcohol concentration range.
-Green LEDs signify sobriety, yellow LEDs indicate mild alcohol consumption, and red LEDs signify higher levels of intoxication.
+Green LEDs signify sobriety, yellow LEDs indicate mild alcohol consumption and red LEDs signify higher levels of intoxication.
 By implementing different blinking rates for the LEDs, the system enhances the visual impact, reflecting the severity of the situation.
 Moreover, a buzzer is incorporated, emitting distinct tones when alcohol levels surpass a certain threshold, providing an auditory warning to the user.